RoboJackets/robocup-software/docs/source/tutorial.rst

 Finally, go to our GitHub page, click the "Pull Requests" tab, and create a new draft pull request for your branch.
-When it asks you to fill in the PR description, you can delete the template and write something simple like "Completes RC SW tutorials".
+When it asks you to fill in the PR description, you can delete the template and write something simple like "Completes RC SW tutorials."
 Add that screenshot of your four-waller setup as a comment below your brand new PR.
 Nice work!

 3. rj_gameplay and Python
 -------------------------

 In this section, you'll be tasked with creating a new Python class to give our robots some new tricks on the field.
-This section will be the most coding-heavy that you've seen thus far.
+This section is one of two coding-heavy sections, and should present a significant challenge.

  * If you don't know Python, but you've coded in some other language before, Python is likely an easier language to learn than the one you already know.
    (Just look at some of the .py files in this repo and you'll see.)
  * If you've never coded before this club, hopefully you are in CS 1301/1371, and you'll start learning how to code very shortly.
-In that case, skip to section #4 for now, and come back here at the end of section #5 when it becomes necessary to have this section done.
+In that case, skip to section #4 for now, continue working, and come back here at the end of section #5 when it becomes necessary to have this section done.
  * If you've never coded before and you're not in an introductory CS course, you'll have to go through a Python tutorial like `this one
    <https://docs.python.org/3/tutorial/>`_ to learn the ropes.